Partial Semigroupoid Actions on Sets: Introduction

 On the other hand, J. Cuntz and W. Krieger introduced a class of $C^\ast$-algebras generated by partial isometries under relations defined by a 0-1 matrix, as seen in \cite{cuntz1980}.
 These algebras were initially studied for edge matrices of directed graphs and were generalized by A. Kumjian and D. Pask to higher-rank graphs in \cite{pask2000}.
 In the latter, it was shown that a higher-rank graph $C^\ast$-algebra is isomorphic to the $C^\ast$-algebra associated to the graph's path category.
 Due to this algebraic-structure construction and the fact that a 0-1 matrix cannot always be converted made into the edge matrix of a graph, Exel introduced in \cite{exel2011} a novel algebraic concept: semigroupoids and their associated $C^\ast$-algebras.

 As an algebraic structure, a semigroupoid is a set equipped with a partially defined associative operation.
-It is worth mentioning that there is another (more restrict) notion of semigroupoid due to B. Tilson \cite{tilson1987}.
-The latter can be seen as a directed graph equipped with a partially defined associative operation and, therefore, it covers the class of categories and semigroups.
+It is worth mentioning that there is another (more restrictive) notion of semigroupoid due to B. Tilson \cite{tilson1987}.
+The latter can be seen as a directed graph equipped with a partially defined associative operation, and therefore it contains the classes of categories and semigroups.
 However, the class of Exel's semigroupoids is strictly larger than the class of Tilson's semigroupoids (also referred to as semicategories or categorical semigroupoids).
-Several properties of semigroupoids and graphed semigroupoids can be found in the work written by L. Cordeiro in \cite{cordeiro2019}.
+Several properties of semigroupoids and graphed semigroupoids can be found in the work by L. Cordeiro in \cite{cordeiro2019}.

 In this paper, we are interested in studying the globalization problem for partial semigroupoid actions on sets.
-Our method generalizes the work of P. Nystedt (Lundström) in \cite{nystedt2018}, whose construction of a universal globalization for partial category actions traces back to F. Abadie's approach in \cite{abadie1999}.
-We also compare our results with the tensor product globalization for partial semigroup actions presented by G. Kudryavtseva and V. Laan in \cite{kudryavtseva2023}, concluding that our universal globalization coincides with the tensor product globalization when the partial semigroup action is non-degenerate.
+Our method generalizes the work of P. Nystedt (Lundström) in \cite{nystedt2018}, whose construction of a universal globalization for partial category actions traces back to F. Abadie's approach in \cite[Theorem 1.1]{abadie1999} and Kellendonk and Lawson's approach in \cite[Theorem 3.4]{kellendonk2004}.
+We also compare our results with the tensor product globalization for partial semigroup actions constructed by G. Kudryavtseva and V. Laan in \cite{kudryavtseva2023}, concluding that our universal globalization coincides with the tensor product globalization when the partial semigroup action is non-degenerate.

+Partial category and semigroup actions extend the notion of partial monoid actions studied by M. Megrelishvili and L. Schröder \cite{schroder2004}, which in turn generalize the classical partial group actions of Exel \cite{exel1998} and of Kellendonk and Lawson \cite{kellendonk2004}.
+An alternative line of generalization, due to P. Demeneghi and F. Tasca \cite{demeneghi}, addresses the globalization problem for partial actions of inverse semigroupoids.
+In the final section of this work, we discuss in detail the differences between the semigroupoid and the inverse semigroupoid settings.

-The paper is structured as follows: in the second section we present the definition of semigroupoid and its partial actions, along with the construction of the standard restriction of a global action to a subset, and the definition of universal globalization.
-In the third section, we present the construction of a universal globalization for any given partial action.
-Finally, in the last section, we explore the relationship between our construction and those presented for categories and semigroups.
+The paper is organized as follows.
+Section 2 recalls the definition of semigroupoids and introduces the notion of partial actions, together with the construction of the standard restriction of a global action to a subset and the definition of universal globalization.
+Section 3 develops the construction of a universal globalization for any given partial action.
+In Section 4, we discuss the relationship between our construction and those previously established for semigroups and categories.
+Finally, Section 5 highlights the differences between partial actions of semigroupoids and those of inverse semigroupoids.